Edwards moguls skier Tess Johnson finishes 12th in Olympics

 February 11, 2018

-PYEONGCHANG, South Korea — Tess Johnson skied two really good runs Sunday.
+PYEONGCHANG, South Korea — Tess Johnson skied two really good runs on Sunday, Feb.
+11.

 Actually two and a half.